mtlynch/mtlynch.io/_posts/2019-06-14-status-updates-to-nobody.md

 Sometimes, I completely forgot about a cool feature I launched on Tuesday because of an unrelated issue that popped up on Wednesday.
 Even when a single bug truly did absorb my week, my investigation always produced useful artifacts like better documentation or new automated tests.

-Without Snippets, I forgot all that and remembered only what I hadn't accomplished.
+Without Snippets, I forgot all that and remembered only what I *hadn't* accomplished.

 # Other tools don't get it

 In early 2018, [I left Google](/why-i-quit-google/).
 Without access to my beloved Google-internal tools, I searched for an external replacement for Snippets to no avail.

 There are dozens of "share status with your team" services, but they're all top-down rather than bottom-up.
 That is, they're designed for *managers*.
-They promise pretty graphs and dashboards so that managers feel like they have their finger on the pulse of the team.
+They promise pretty graphs and dashboards so that the manager feels like they have their finger on the pulse of the team.

 {% include image.html file="monday-screenshot.jpg" alt="Screenshot of Monday.com feature page" max_width="475px" img_link="true" class="img-border" fig_caption="Monday.com promises managers slick dashboards to track their employees' work but forces the employees to enter their status in a rigid format." %}